End Point Assessment

-End-point assessment allows an apprentice to demonstrate the required knowledge, skills and behaviours to complete and achieve their apprenticeship.
+End point assessment (EPA) allows apprentices to demonstrate the required knowledge, skills and behaviours to complete and achieve their apprenticeships.

 It is taken by apprentices at the very end of the on-programme phase of training when their employer (and in some cases their training provider) is satisfied that they have met the requisite gateway criteria.

-To ensure assessment is consistent and comparable, employers must select an independent organisation to carry out the end-point assessment of each apprentice.
-End-point assessment is graded as defined in the published assessment plan.
+To ensure assessment is consistent and comparable, employers must select an independent organisation to carry out the assessment of each apprentice.
+EPA is graded as defined in the published assessment plan.

-An apprenticeship certificate is only awarded after end-point assessment is successfully completed.
+An apprenticeship certificate is only awarded after EPA is successfully completed.

-The Register of End-point Assessment Organisations is a list of organisations that have been approved to carry out independent end-point assessment of apprentices and be in receipt of public funds.
-Only organisations on the Register can be selected to undertake the end-point assessment of apprentices for a specific standard.
-The Register is maintained by the Education and Skills Funding Agency (ESFA) and employers can choose which end-point assessment organisation to use from this list.
+The Register of End point Assessment Organisations is a list of organisations that have been approved to carry out independent assessment of apprentices and be in receipt of public funds.
+Only organisations on the Register can be selected to undertake the EPA of apprentices for a specific standard.
+The Register is maintained by the Education and Skills Funding Agency (ESFA) and employers can choose which organisation to use from this list.

 The Energy & Utilities Independent Assessment Service

-The Energy and Utilities Independent Assessment Service delivers end-point assessment for a broad range of apprenticeship standards across the energy and utilities and adjacent sectors.
-We are approved on the Register of End-point Assessment Organisations to deliver end-point assessment for ten apprenticeship standards and occupational pathways, and we were the first end-point assessment provider to have achievers on the English Trailblazer apprenticeship standards.
+The Energy and Utilities Independent Assessment Service delivers assessment for a broad range of apprenticeship standards across the energy and utilities and adjacent sectors.
+We are approved on the Register of End point Assessment Organisations to deliver assessment for ten apprenticeship standards and occupational pathways, and we were the first provider to have achievers on the English Trailblazer apprenticeship standards.